sustentarea/logoclim/README.md

 ## How It Works

-`LogoClim` operates on a grid of patches, where each patch represents a geographical area and stores values for selected climate variables (e.g., Average temperature (°C)).
+`LogoClim` operates on a grid of patches, where each patch represents a geographical area and stores values for selected climate variables.

-During the simulation, patches update their colors based on the data
-values: darker shades indicate lower values, while lighter shades represent higher values.
-The results are visualized on a map, accompanied by plots that display the mean, minimum, maximum, and standard deviation of the selected variable over time, providing a comprehensive view of climate trends.
+During the simulation, patches update their colors based on the data values.
+The results are visualized on a map, accompanied by plots that display the mean, minimum, maximum, and standard deviation of the selected variable over time.

 ### Color Scale